What is UK GDPR?

 Please note that the above opinion, whilst based upon Chinese legal advice we have received, does not constitute legal advice to you and if you continue to have concerns with respect to your use of the personal data we may provide to you, you should seek your own independent legal advice.

 These FAQs are for guidance only.
 They do not constitute legal advice.
-If you have any concerns regarding your own compliance with GDPR or otherwise, you should seek your own professional advice.
+If you have any concerns regarding your own compliance with the UK GDPR or otherwise, you should seek your own professional advice.